-- Colleges that do not receive this form or that wish to make a modification to their current delivery model should contact AP Code Control at 609-771-7091 or email firstname.lastname@example.org.
+- Colleges that don't receive this form or that wish to make a modification to their current delivery model should contact AP Code Control at 609-771-7091 or email email@example.com.

 Internet Delivery: Format and Requirements

 Internet Delivery of Scores is available free of charge in a non-delimited flat-file format (ASCII).
 Institutions will need to acquire or purchase the required software, either PGP Desktop Professional 2.6.2 and higher, or GnuPG 2.0 and higher.
-If you currently have GnuPG or PGP Desktop Professional, please make sure it is one of these supported versions that can create the 2048-bit RSA key required to receive AP score data electronically.
+If you currently have GnuPG or PGP Desktop Professional, make sure it’s one of these supported versions that can create the 2048-bit RSA key required to receive AP score data electronically: